 The nutrition information provided are only estimates based on an online nutritional calculator.
 I am not a certified nutritionist.
 Please consult a professional nutritionist or doctor for accurate information and any dietary restrictions and concerns you may have.

-So if you’re looking forward to trying out some new Halloween recipes, don’t forget these colourful monster cookies.
+So if you’re looking forward to trying out some new Halloween recipes, don’t forget these colourful monster cookies with googly eyes for your Halloween cookie box.
 Have fun with easy Halloween cookie decorating ideas and you can look forward to these spooky Halloween treats this Halloween.
+Leftovers will be fine for a few days in an airtight container, so consider doubling up on this monster cookie recipe!